 For centuries philosophers have asked to what extent our external world can legitimately be considered real, utilizing the oneiric as an argument to criticize our most common certainties.
 Today, the accelerated development of new technologies seems to have overturned the issue.
 The possibility of creating and taking part in increasingly refined virtual spaces seems to represent an escape from reality, an escape towards a dimension that is not strictly oneiric, but that is undoubtedly related to our dreams.

-The exhibition will include the work of 55 international artists from different countries worldwide.
+The exhibition will include the work of more than 50 international artists from different countries worldwide.

 Curators: Ilaria Marotta, Andrea Baccin

 58th October Salon | Belgrade Biennale*